 The Fortresses (qalas) of Karakalpakstan

-There are about 20 fortresses that you can explore in the area of old Khorezm and nobody knows how many more are still not yet discovered.
+There are about 20 fortresses that you can explore in the area of old Khorezm and nobody knows how many more are still not yet discovered (We guess hundreds).
 Eight major forts remain sufficiently intact to be of interest to a casual visitor.
-In the ancient times the fortresses were signaling each others of danger with signal fires through a networks of “lighthouses”.
+In the ancient times the fortresses were signaling each others of danger with signal fires through a network of “lighthouses”.